When your baby is stillborn

 What Will Happen?

-The doctor will use ultrasound to confirm that the baby’s heart has stopped beating.
-If the woman’s health is at risk, she will need to deliver the baby right away.
+The doctor will use an ultrasound to confirm that the baby's heart has stopped beating.
+If the woman's health is at risk, she will need to deliver the baby right away.
 Otherwise, she can choose to have medicine to start labor or wait for labor to begin on its own.

 After the delivery, doctors will look at the placenta, fetus, and umbilical cord for signs of problems.
 The parents will be asked for permission to do more detailed tests.
 These may include internal exams (autopsy), x-rays, and genetic tests.